katystuckey/Clock_Stalk/README.md

-Clock Stalk
+#Clock Stalk

 This is the prototype application for our ingenious project, Clock Stalk.
-This is Version 1.0.0.
+This is Version 1.0.

 love katy and max